 From here, you could follow the large dirt road and pass from village to village on the lower part of the slope.
-In order to enjoy a nicer view however,
+To enjoy a nicer view, however,

 it is better to stay on the higher parts of the slope.
-This is also the marked trail, even if due to broken signposts (2016), you might miss it at the beginning.
+This is also the marked trail, even if due to broken signposts, you might miss it at the beginning.

 From the ridge, descend on the large dirt track for 100m.
 At the broken signpost, instead of continuing on the dirt track, take the narrow trails which run along the slope.